pnp/blog/content/office-add-ins-community-call/2024-08-14/index.md

 * [NAA Word Excel PowerPoint sample](https://aka.ms/NAAsampleOffice)
 * For issues, find us on [Github](https://github.com/OfficeDev/office-js/issues) and put “NAA” in your issue title

-VSC extension for Office add-in update
-* [How to use]

 ## Q&A (Question & Answers)

 **We are implementing NAA into our add-in that is reliant on graph calls, with NAA allowing for client-side graph calls what is the best way for fallback auth?
 Will we still have to have middle-tier server graph calls to work with a fallback?
 We‘re hoping this isn’t the case.**